AnastasiaBerezhnaya/Project/Group Review.md

   Not exactly

 * How was the slideset?
-  Not comprehensive user interface exmaple
+  Not comprehensive user interface examle

 * Was the presentation fluent?
 Body language?
 Language, quality of the speech?
   Calm and confident, but made an impression that the presenter saw the presentation for the first time.